At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 BONUS OPTION:

-Vortex Viper 6.5-20×50 PA SFP Riflescope MOA
+Vortex Optics Viper 6.5-20×50 PA SFP Riflescope MOA

-Objective Lens: 50mm | Magnification range between 6.5X and 20X | 30mm tube | | Material: Aircraft Aluminum
+Objective Lens: 50mm | Magnification Range: Between 6.5X and 20X | 30mm tube | Material: Aircraft Aluminum

 - Mildot Reticle